 The Botanic Gardens of the Finca de la Concepción are located just at the city’s northern edge and offer a remarkable environment rich in history and ecological diversity.
 A sumptuous park filled with dense sub-tropical vegetation, with over 50,000 plants from nearly 3,000 different species, it is one of the most comprehensive botanic gardens of sub-tropical species in Europe.

-The parks were laid out over 150 years ago in the grand style of the Enlightenment, taking inspiration from the great English landscape artists with strong neo-classical features.
-Its early fame was less to do with its beauty, and more to do with a collection of archeaological remains, including Roman mosaics and relics recovered from Roman villas and sites discovered from in and around Malaga.
+First laid out over 150 years ago in the grand style of the Enlightenment, the parks are open for all.
+They take inspiration from the great English landscape artists with strong neo-classical features.
+Its early fame was less to do with its beauty, and more to do with a collection of archaeological remains, including Roman mosaics and relics recovered from Roman villas and sites discovered from in and around Malaga.

-There are reasonably priced bike and scooter rental options, offering a variety of tours of the gardens.
+Affordable bike and scooter rental options, offer a variety of tours of the gardens.

-Malaga, far from being one the largest cities in Europe, nonetheless has one of the greatest concentrations of museums of any city.
-There are 37 museums in total – we recommend you review the pre-selected list below and visit at least one for your top 10 things to do in Malaga in order to sample the rich culture life of the city.
-The sheer scale and number of museums available to view is surprising and thanks in no small part to the public authorities who have, over the last twenty years, made a massive investment in cultural facilities that has directly impacted on the city, bringing literally tens of millions of new visitors.
+The sheer scale and number of museums available to view is surprising and thanks in no small part to the public authorities who have over the last 20 years, made a massive investment in culture.
+This has directly impacted on the rich cultural life of the city, drawing millions of visitors.

 Selecting only one museum for our top 10 things to do in Malaga proved too hard for us, however, if pushed we tend to favour the Picasso Museum.
 Therefore, below we offer a selection from the 37 city museums to whet your appetite and show the range available to satisfy any cultural habit.